The American Hairless Terrier began back in 1972 when a little hairless puppy was born into a litter of Rat Terriers.

 You’ll need to take them for daily walks and play so they can expel some energy.

-American Hairless Terriers really like to dig, so create a designated area in your yard to allow them to fulfill this instinct.
+American Hairless Terriers like to dig, so create a designated area in your yard to allow them to fulfill this instinct.

 Because of their small size and indoor activity, they are suitable for apartment living.

 American Hairless Terriers don’t shed.
 They create minimal dander from skin cell shedding occasionally.

 American Hairless Terrier Puppies – Before You Buy…